RasulMingazov/RandomUser/README.md

 # RandomUser

-Android application that loads information from the RandomUser API(https://randomuser.me)
+Android application that loads information from the [Random User Api](https://randomuser.me)

 ## Technologies: